aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-xlsx/_index.md

 ---
 title: Java XLTM to XLSX - XLTM to XLSX Converter
 description: Aspose Excel.
-Convert XLTM to XLSX quickly and easily with Aspose.Cells.
-Java XLTM to XLSX.
-Java Save XLTM to XLSX.
-Save XLTM as XLSX using Java.
+This comprehensive solution provides Java developers with a fully integrated approach to convert XLTM to XLSX format, enabling seamless saving of XLTM data into XLSX format using the Aspose.Cells library, all through efficient and customizable Java code.
-keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTM to XLSX in Java., Save XLTM to XLSX using Java., Java XLTM to XLSX saveformat., XLTM to XLSX Converter., Java Save XLTM as XLSX]
+keywords: [Aspose Excel., Java Aspose.Cells., Smart XLTM files to XLSX Converter for Java., Convert XLTM to XLSX in Java., XLTM files to XLSX Conversion in Java., Leverage intelligent data processing to automatically parse and save XLTM into XLSX format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}